 Leo-'i dare you'

-Leo, oh leo.
+Leo, oh Leo.
 What to say.
-A guy who will do anything for a Goldbar... even if it defies anything that is right or normal.
-If the angle is right and the loppers are sharp he will cut the 'backs' off a fence with surgical precision and pride, with a great eye for detail and solid determination.
+A guy who will do anything for a Gold bar... even if it defies anything that is right or normal.
+He weaves fences and cuts the 'backs' off a them with a surgical precision and pride that is second to none; he has a great eye for detail and solid determination.
 Running on mainly energy drinks and celery sticks, Leo is an excellent weaver, weaving for the Cambridge team.

 Keep up to date

 We are a very close team made up of family and friends, and have a lot of laughs each day.
 We would like to share with you some of our favorite moments aswell as what interests and inspires us via our blog page.
 For now, have a look at the photos below for a little taster...

 Come and see us at a show...